Number One (1973 film): Plot

 The captain arrests Dino at a poker club.
 The latter admits that the cocaine found in the Garner house belongs to him.
 He ends up in prison, where we see him as an altar boy.
 Massimo learns of Dino's arrest and is frightened.
-While having sex with Betsy, he tells her that a policeman (Emilio Bonucci) showed up while he was carrying paintings on the beach at night.
+While having sex with Betsy, he tells her that a policeman showed up while he was carrying paintings on the beach at night.
 The policeman was first shot and then had his throat slit.
 Now he wants to escape to Switzerland with Betsy.
 He calls his friends and asks them for money.
 These friends tell him to come with Betsy to a lake, the Lake Martignano.
 Massimo and Betsy can't wait to get all the money.
 Massimo is doing a photo shoot with Betsy on the shore of the lake when the two are suddenly executed with many gunshots.
 Both are dead.

 On the way, a car stops next to Sylvie.
 Pupo jumps out, hits Sylvie and drags her into the car.
 The car drives away at great speed.
 A short time later, Pupo and his gang are eliminated by a group of assassins.
 They had just learned that an autopsy had been ordered on Debora to determine the true cause of death.
 The Captain leads Benni to the morgue, where a female corpse is found.
 Benni says he can't recognise her as Sylvie.
 The Capitano says he will keep looking for Sylvie Boisset, because he is only interested in what happened to her.
 Benni gets nervous, makes a phone call and threatens the caller.
 A bomb explodes at Number One.
 Then a car explodes.
 It turns out to have been used to transport stolen paintings.
 Publisher Cattani's newspaper publishes an article on the death of Massimo and Betsy: double suicide.
 There are no more witnesses.
 The two investigators attend the exhumation and discover they have no evidence against anyone.